 IELTS – International English Language Testing system

-TMUC is an approved center to Teach & Register IELTS students; TMUC Islamabad Campus and Gujranwala campus are registered centers for IELTS British Council Pakistan.
+TMUC is an approved center and Best IELTS Training Institute in Islamabad to Teach & Register IELTS students; TMUC Islamabad Campus and Gujranwala campus are registered centers for IELTS British Council Pakistan.

 IELTS (International English Language Testing System) is the world’s most popular English language test.
 More than two million IELTS tests are taken each year.
 Taking IELTS opens doors – it can help you live, study and work around the world.
 More than 9,000 organizations in 140 countries accept IELTS, including government, academic and employment institutions.

 IELTS is the only English language test accepted for immigration purposes by all countries that require one.